sgigou/sgigou.github.io/about.markdown

 Hi!

-My name is Steve Gigou, and I’m a french independant iOS developer.
+My name is Steve Gigou, and I’m a french independant computer engineer, currently focused on iOS development.

 Feel free to say hi on [Twitter](https://twitter.com/SteveGigou) or [LinkedIn](https://www.linkedin.com/in/stevegigou/).